staceyj118/leaflet/README.md

-# Leaflet Homework: Visualizing Data with Leaflet
+# Visualizing Data with Leaflet

 ## Background